vfsc2018/eks-workshop/amplify/content/sam/init/_index.en.md

 For example: _sam init --location git+ssh://git@github.com/aws-samples/cookiecutter-aws-sam-python.git_
 {{% /notice%}}

-> Project should now be initialized: You should see a new folder `api-gateway` created with a basic Hello World scaffolding.
+> Project should now be initialized: You should see a new folder `sam-app` created with a basic Hello World scaffolding.